Man arrested after exposing himself on flight from Seattle to Phoenix

 He was arrested and now faces federal felony charges.

+Woman grazed by bullet in shootout between patrons, security guards at local business, police say

+Man shot to death in north Mississippi identified by police; suspect in custody

-KIRO 7 reached out to Southwest Airlines for comment, who issued the following statement in response:
+Our sister station, KIRO 7, reached out to Southwest Airlines for comment, who issued the following statement in response:

 “On April 2, we received reports of inappropriate Customer behavior on a flight from Seattle to Phoenix.
 The situation was reported to Crewmembers while inflight, and the Captain contacted law enforcement to meet the aircraft upon arrival.
 We immediately placed the passenger on our No-Fly List, resulting in a lifetime ban from traveling on Southwest Airlines.”